lwitzani/homebridgeStatusWidget/README.md

 - at the top of the script there is a variable bgColorMode that you can set to 'BLACK' to use the black variant which looks as the following:
 ![](widget_black.jpg)
 ![](notAvailable_black.jpg)
-- you can also change the icons used by providing any other emoji:
+- you can also change the icons failIcon = ❌ and bulletPointIcon = 🔸 by providing any other emoji
-- default icons are:
-   - successIcon = ✅
-   - failIcon = ❌
-   - unknownIcon = ❓
-   - bulletPointIcon = 🔸

 # Infos shown in the widget
 - if Homebridge is running